spikegrobstein/resume/readme.md

- * Architected and implemented application for collecting and reporting on data from the internet using Kapow, PHP (wrappers for collection agents), Rails (Frontend/CnC/Reporting), MySQL (orchestration datastore), Marklogic (online datastore), NEC HYDRAstor (offline/nearline storage of collected data), which ran for 2 years, saving and making the company millions of dollars every month.
+ * Architected and implemented application for collecting and reporting on data from the internet using Kapow, PHP (wrappers for collection agents), Rails (Frontend/CnC/Reporting), MySQL (orchestration datastore), Marklogic (online datastore), NEC HYDRAstor (offline/nearline storage of collected data).
+   Collected and processed over 500GB of XML over a 2-year period.
+Saved millions of dollars over 3rd party solutions.
  * Investigated and reverse engineered software for applications designed for copyright infringement (eg: Limewire, etc) to determine risk, technologies and extent of violations.
- * Determined and implemented procedures for video encoding server farm of XServes; built scripts to manage/audit versions of libraries and initial configuration of servers using Ruby, designed and documented procedures for NetRestore of servers.
+ * Determined and implemented procedures for video encoding server farm of XServes; built scripts to manage/audit versions of libraries and initial configuration of servers using Ruby, designed and documented procedures for NetRestore of servers for disaster recovery.

 **National Flag & Display** - New York City, NY - Flag and Banner production company
 2004/08 - 2007/08 / Production Artist